 Students are strongly encouraged to explore opportunities for external fellowships and discuss them with their advisors to determine whether they are currently competitive for that opportunity and, if so, how best to pursue it.
-Securing an external fellowship can help you to pursue your own research ideas and broaden your research experience.
+Securing an external fellowship can help students to pursue their own research ideas and broaden their research experience.
 More information is provided under Additional Fellowships (p.
-58).
+57).

-Teaching assistantships (TA) are a limited departmental resource distributed to research advisors who then assign these positions to selected students.
+Teaching assistantships (TA) are a limited departmental resource distributed to research advisors with primary faculty appointments in the Department of Chemistry, who then assign these positions to selected students.
 Advisors may allocate the TAs to students in their group according to the group's needs, with the limitations described under Time Limit on TA Support (p.
-57).
+56).
 Teaching assistant duties include, but are not limited to, conducting recitation classes, teaching in laboratory classes, holding office hours and grading.
-Minimum English proficiency requirements must be met in order for a student to hold some teaching assistantships and the Intercultural Communication Center administers the certification for Carnegie Mellon.
+Minimum English proficiency requirements must be met in order for a student to hold some teaching assistantships and the Intercultural Communication Center administers the testing for Carnegie Mellon.
 (See p.
 30 for more about English Proficiency and Graduate Teaching requirements.)
 Students who will be TAs for the department spend on average 15-20 hours/week in their assigned duties.

 To be considered full-time, students must be registered for a minimum of 36 units.
 Students who fail to register for at least 36 units by the 10th day of classes each semester will be administratively withdrawn and are not eligible to be paid.
 Building access with a CMU ID card is automatically terminated.
 Failure to register also jeopardizes student health insurance, student loans, and affects tuition charges for research advisors and the department.

 Students who are not registered properly risk the loss of student status which is a very serious problem, particularly for students on a visa, and difficult to correct.